parasyte/onlyargs/README.md

 There's an [argument parsing crate for everyone](https://github.com/rosetta-rs/argparse-rosetta-rs).
 So why write another?

 `onlyargs` is an example of extreme minimalism!
-The only thing it provides is a trait, and you're expected to do the actual work to implement it for your CLI argument struct.
+The only thing it provides is a trait and some utility functions; you're expected to do the actual work to implement it for your CLI argument struct.
 But don't let that scare you away!
-The parser implementation in the `full` example (see below) is only around 80 lines!
+The parser implementation in the `full` example (see below) is only around 50 lines!
 (Most of the file is boilerplate.)

 The goals of this parser are correctness, fast compile times, and convenience.